 Yep, I bought an entire set of bright orange furniture.
 Ooooph!
 I look at it now and just shake my head.
 What was I thinking?
 It was definitely an I Make Emily Henderson Cry moment.
 Don’t get me wrong, I love the orange, but presently it’s a bit overwhelming.
 THREE PIECES!
 The space needs to be toned down a bit…yet I still want to keep that thrifty vibe.
 It just needs a bit more cohesion.

-My go-to curtains are these plain jane ivory tab beauties from IKEA — they’re in pretty much every room in the house.
+My go-to affordable curtains are these plain jane ivory tab beauties from IKEA — they’re in pretty much every room in the house.
 But for Cooper’s bedroom, I’m bucking the norm and adding in these playful black and white buffalo checks.
-A bold statement which should start to compete (in a good way) with the furniture.
+This bold statement should start to compete (in a good way) with the furniture.

 monster man.
 Now we’re cookin’.